tonitdiep/tarot_project/README.md

 'Enter' 'byebug' for debugging on the backend.

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/tonitdiep/blogs.
+Bug reports and pull requests are welcome on GitHub at https://github.com/tonitdiep/tarot_project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 ## Code of Conduct
-Everyone interacting in the Sinatra project: Skincare Reviews's project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Vanilla JavaScript project: Tarot Project codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ## License
 The gem is available as open source under the terms of the MIT License. https://opensource.org/licenses/MIT